numpy/numpy/doc/source/user/basics.creation.rst

 ---------------------

 There are a variety of approaches one can use.
-If the file has a relatively simple format then one can write a simple I/O library and use the numpy fromfile() function and .tofile() method to read and write numpy arrays directly (mind your byteorder though!)
+If the file has a relatively simple format then one can write a simple I/O library and use the NumPy fromfile() function and .tofile() method to read and write NumPy arrays directly (mind your byteorder though!)
 If a good C or C++ library exists that read the data, one can wrap that library with a variety of techniques though that certainly is much more work and requires significantly more advanced